 The splitting of NZS 3910:2003 into three separate standards provides more tailored general conditions for the different types of contracts and procurement arrangements that feature in the New Zealand construction sector.
 Their publication follows feedback from the industry and lessons learned from NZS 3910:2003.

 The new standards are easier to follow, contain new guidelines (that no longer have contractual status), have a more comprehensive tick-box type table for the Special Conditions, and include additional standard form documents (to save parties developing their own).
 They also introduce some new terminology.

 Among the substantive changes, the payment system has been simplified and contains different time periods, the method of calculating the price in cost reimbursement contracts has been set out more clearly and there is greater certainty about responsibility for arranging insurance and paying the deductibles.
 The conditions are aligned with the Construction Contracts Act 2002 (as amended to date).

 Standards New Zealand says the new contracts “reflect a fair risk allocation between the parties”.
 While some parties will want to re-allocate risk in different ways for certain projects, overall, the need for Special Conditions should be significantly reduced.

 These contracts are likely to become the default choice for most construction projects of any significance in New Zealand.
 And their publication is timely given the anticipated spike in construction activity over the next decade.
 Construction and engineering firms, and particularly those responsible for contract negotiations, should familiarise themselves with the changes.

-Please click on the links below for a more detailed discussion of the key features of each new standard:
+Please click on pdf for a more detailed discussion of the key features of each new standard: